 Whether you want to learn how to subscribe to your favorite blogs & podcasts with an RSS reader, or want to become a blogger / podcaster yourself, the links below can help you.

-An RSS Reader is a software program / application that let's you specify which blogs or podcasts you are interested in, and will automatically show you new content created by all the websites you "subscribe" to.
-Think of it like Gmail for blogs & podcasts, where you get an item in your RSS Reader inbox any time a blog or podcast you're interested in creates a new item.
-Instead of visiting the site of every blog or podcast that your interested in every day to see if they have posted anything new, simply check your RSS reader unread items, and find everything new of all the blogs & podcasts you subscribe to.
+An RSS Reader is a software program / application that let's you specify which blogs/podcasts you are interested in (subscribed to), and will automatically alert you when new content is created on all of these, on a single page.
+Think of it like Gmail for blogs/podcasts, with a "inbox" showing new blog/podcast content for those you have subsribed to.
+Instead of visiting the site of every blog/podcast that your interested each day to see if they have posted anything new, you simply visit your RSS reader unread items page, and find everything new from all the blogs/podcasts you subscribe to.

 feedly.com - an online RSS Reader.

 Twitter.com - If you currently don't have a Twitter account you should get one.
 It can be used initially as your blog.
 Later, it will serve other functions.
 Since you will evenhutally need a Twitter account, you might as well start here if you currently don't have one.
 Plus, it's a good trial to see if your initeresed in blogging.
 If you can't blog a short 280 character post regularly, let's face it, you probably are not cut out for blogging.
 So, before you take the time and effort to set up a more complex blog, try a little micro-blog first.
 A Twitter blog also gives you the opportunity to gain experience of the mind set of blogging.

 Medium - For complete newbies, I recommend this in combination with a Twitter account very highly.
 Get yourself a Twitter account first, and then immediately set up an assocated Medium account by identifying with your Twitter account.
 If your Twitter acount is @BobSmith your Medium blog URL will then be set up as medium.com/@BobSmith, and your RSS URL will automatically medium.com/feed/@BobSmith